alexdenvir/li3_smarty/README.md

 ## Lithium Helpers
 This ... was tricky.

-Smarty disables your ability to use PHP in your views and no [longer supports an "escape" block function](http://www.smarty.net/docs/en/language.function.php.tpl) that allows you to add raw PHP, therefore extra effort was required to expose Lithium PHP view functionality to smarty.
+Smarty disables your ability to use PHP in your views and no [longer supports the "escape" block function](http://www.smarty.net/docs/en/language.function.php.tpl) that would allow you to add raw PHP.
+Therefore extra effort was required to expose Lithium PHP view functionality to smarty.

 To lose lithium php helpers is the same as losing both feet and 4 fingers, including both thumbs ...
 I __HAD__ to come up with a way to expose helpers to smarty templates.